Planet of the Apes: Video games

 In 1983, 20th Century Fox Videogames developed a Planet of the Apes game for the Atari 2600, which was to be the first computer game based on the series.
 The game was still in the prototype phase when Fox shuttered its game division during the video game crash of 1983 and it never saw release.
 It was assumed lost until 2002, when collectors identified a prototype, found earlier in a case labeled Alligator People, as the missing Apes game.
 Independent designers Retrodesign completed and released the game as Revenge of the Apes in 2003.
 In the game, the player controls Taylor as he fights apes across several levels inspired by the film to reach the Statue of Liberty.

 A video game based on the series did not appear until 2001.
 Fox Interactive began developing a Planet of the Apes game in 1998 for PC and PlayStation as a tie-in to the long-gestating remake project.
 Fox and developer Visiware proceeded with the game when the project went into limbo, creating their own story based on Boulle's novel and the original films.
 The game is an action-adventure in which players control astronaut Ulysses as he explores an ape-ruled future Earth.
 Fox Interactive's decision to co-publish with another company, Ubisoft, further delayed the game's release.
 Despite its long development, the game missed the debut of Tim Burton's Planet of the Apes film by two months; it finally appeared on September 20, 2001, to mostly negative reviews.
 Additionally, Ubisoft produced a substantially different Planet of the Apes game for Game Boy Advance and Game Boy Color, a side-scroller following the first two films.

 In 2014, Fox partnered with Ndemic Creations on a substantial Dawn of the Planet of the Apes–themed update to the mobile game Plague Inc. Players create and spread a "simian flu" virus to eradicate humans while helping apes survive.
 In 2017, Fox commissioned an adventure game to accompany War for the Planet of the Apes called Planet of the Apes: Last Frontier.
 Serkis' digital effects company The Imaginarium worked on the game and Serkis performed motion capture.
-It was released on PlayStation 4 on November 21, 2017 to mixed reviews.
+It was released on PlayStation 4 on November 21, 2017, to mixed reviews.
 In 2018, Fox's virtual reality division FoxNext VR Studio partnered with developers Imaginati Studios on a VR first-person shooter, Crisis on the Planet of the Apes VR.
 The player controls a chimpanzee attempting to escape a human detention facility.
 It was released on PC and PlayStation 4, receiving negative to average reviews.

+Plague Inc also introduced a Planet of the Apes gamemode.